Maurizio Porfiri

 Maurizio Porfiri (born Rome, Italy) is an engineering professor, mostly noted for his work with robotic fish and aquatic research.
 His research revolves around modeling and control of complex systems, with applications from mechanics to behavior, public health, and robotics.
 He is an Institute Professor of Mechanical and Aerospace Engineering and Biomedical Engineering at the New York University Tandon School of Engineering.
 He is also part of the core faculty of New York University's Center for Urban Science and Progress.
 In 2022, he was appointed the director of the Center for Urban Science and Progress.

+As of 2023, Porfiri has authored approximately 400 journal publications, including papers in Nature, Nature Human Behaviour, and Physical Review Letters.

 Education

 Porfiri earned his Ph.D. in engineering mechanics from Virginia Polytechnic Institute.
 He also holds a Ph.D. in theoretical and applied mechanics from Sapienza University of Rome and the University of Toulon.

 Career and honors

 Porfiri is an Institute Professor at New York University Tandon School of Engineering, with appointments at the Mechanical and Aerospace Engineering department, the Biomedical Engineering department, and the Center for Urban Science and Progress.

 He is the founder and the director of the Dynamical Systems Laboratory which conducts research of modeling and control of complex dynamical systems with a developed expertise in biomimetics and underwater applications.

 In 2008, Porfiri won the National Science Foundation Faculty Early Career Development (CAREER) Award from the dynamical systems division.
 Popular Science listed Porfiri in their "Brilliant 10" in 2010.
 In 2013, he was named the ASME Dynamic Systems and Controls Division Outstanding Young Investigator for his contributions to biomimetic underwater robotics and collective dynamics of networked dynamical systems.
 He earned the ASME Gary Anderson Early Achievement Award that same year.
 In 2015, he won the ASME C.D.
 Mote, Jr. Early Career Award.
 Porfiri was elevated to Fellow by the ASME and of the IEEE, both in 2019.

 He is an alumnus of the U.S. Frontiers of Engineering Symposium, organized by the National Academy of Engineering, and the World Laureates Forum.